Government fails Nature again, rejecting call for grouse shooting ban

 A shabby response

-Signatories may have hoped that the Labour government would take action because, as Avery highlighted, some of its shadow ministers promoted reviews or licensing of grouse moors when the party was in opposition.
+Signatories may have hoped that the Labour government would take action because, as Dr Avery highlighted, some of its shadow ministers promoted reviews or licensing of grouse moors when the party was in opposition.
 As the Wild Justice co-founder put it, what people got instead was a DEFRA response that:

 "rates as just as bad as the responses from previous Conservative Defra ministers – in fact it could easily pass as a response from a Conservative administration looking as it does, as if it were actually written by the shooting industry."